 Diagnosing lupus can be tricky for a few reasons.
 Symptoms can vary from person to person.
 The symptoms are also similar to the symptoms of a lot of other diseases — and symptoms of lupus can come and go.
 It can take years to get a lupus diagnosis.

-To help diagnose lupus, the LFA says that doctors look for certain conditions.
+To help diagnose lupus, doctors look for certain conditions.

 Doctors may check for: